FriendsOfREDAXO/docker-demos/README.md

   redaxo:
   db:
 ```
-After you have created a `docker-compose.yml` file in your project directory, run `docker-compose up -d` in your terminal too download, and start the container.
+In your project directory run `docker-compose up -d` in your terminal too download, and start the container.

 With `docker-compose stop` you can stop the container.

 ## Recipes